-The 10 products we'll never stop buying at Costco
+The top 10 food and grocery items we'll never stop buying at Costco

 9. Nuts

-Nuts = great value at Costco.
+Nuts are a great value at Costco.
 A 24-ounce bag of lovely Kirkland organic pine nuts are a steal at around $24, while a 3-pound bag of Kirkland almonds costs $13.
 Make pesto, or wrap them in plastic and freeze.
-(Oil-heavy nuts can go rancid quickly otherwise.)
+Keep in mind that oil-heavy nuts can go rancid quickly otherwise.
+But nuts are a healthy snack or perfect part appetizer.

 Related: What to buy and skip at warehouse stores